Rhyd-Lewis/GCol/README.md

 GCol currently requires Python 3.7 or above.
 It also requires an installation of NetworkX (ideally version 3.4 or above).
-To install the GCol library from the [Python Package Index (PyPi)](https://pypi.org/), run the following command from a command prompt:
+To install the GCol library from the [Python Package Index (PyPi)](https://pypi.org/), run the following command at the command prompt:

-    $ python -m pip install gcol
+    python -m pip install gcol

+or execute the following in a notebook:

+	!python -m pip install gcol

 The algorithms and techniques used in this library are based on the 2021 textbook by Lewis, R. M. R. (2021) [A Guide to Graph Colouring: